William-King977/eng84_docker_containerisation_task/README.md

 * `docker run -d -p 977:8000 kingbigw/eng84_plane_project_django` - run the project.
 On your browser, go on `localhost:977` to see the application running.

 ### Step 3: Commit and Push your Image to Docker Hub
-* `docker commit container_id kingbigw/eng84_plane_project_django` - changes it locally
+* `docker commit container_id kingbigw/eng84_plane_project_django:version_tag` - changes it locally
 * `docker push kingbigw/eng84_plane_project_django:version_tag` - push it to Docker Hub

-### Step 4: Creating a Webhook with Google App Script
+### Step 4: Creating a Webhook with Google Apps Script
 * On Google Drive, go on `New` > `More` > `Google Apps Script`
-* Copy and paste the following code, and change where applicable:
+* Copy and paste the following code, and change/add where applicable:
   ```
   function doPost(request) {
     // Gets the string value of the POST data